camunda/camunda-docs-manual/README.md

 ### Take the screenshots

-* Hover over the drawing with your browser and adjust the browser screen size to fit the drawing
+* Hover over the drawing with your browser and adjust the browser screen size to fit the drawing (do not include the footer)
 * Take screenshot
 * Paste screenshot into the drawing
 * Right click on the image and select 'Original Size'